jborunov/user-api/README.md

 - Include authentification
 - Store some mathimatical operations (ipAddressSum) results in the DB to avoid using memory
-- Paginations for the result, to avoid large data bottlenecks
+- Paginations for the users request, to avoid large data bottlenecks
+- Include some Unit testing
 - ...